 Who?
 Who indeed … That shall be up to you, of course, the words replied icily.
 But the more polite response would have been to identify yourself first.
 Who are you to be in my home?
 An old acquaintance of the deceased, perhaps?
 Feeling nostalgic and desiring a walk down memory lane?
 If that is the case, I shall most happily oblige you.

 “Perhaps you knew him when he was this Septimus Snape person, eh?” the voice said.
 Completely unbidden, an image of my father looking as he had in my childhood, haughty and proud, rose out of my memory.
 The apparition’s next attack unfortunately came at that exact same moment.
-Thinking about my father for that single instant had raised the old childhood emotion of equal parts hatred and terror and had momentarily weakened my defences.
-The unknown being was only able to glimpse that brief mental picture of my father before I slammed shut the walls of my mind once more, but it had been enough.
+Thinking about my father for that single instant had dredged up the old childhood emotion of equal parts hatred and terror and had momentarily weakened my defences.
+The unknown being was only able to glimpse that brief mental picture of my father before I slammed shut the doors of my mind once more, but it had been enough.

 “Ah … More like this, then?”

 The corpse-figure turned disjointedly on the spot, and in an instant I was staring at a perfect likeness of my father.
 I struggled with all of my might to force down the panic that had risen up the back of my throat the moment I saw those cold, hard eyes.
 Though it was slightly disturbing to see my father seemingly in the flesh once more, I was a grown man and not so weak that the mere sight of him would bring me this sort of fear.
 The fear came from the sudden knowledge of what I was dealing with.

 I was completely sealed in with a Revenant.